 - A bogus friend request from Facebook, Linkedin or elsewhere

 - Trust not, click not.
-Trust nothing communication, application or update unless you can validate its source.
+Trust no communication, application or update unless you can validate its source & validity.

-- Backup your data to external disk, CD, DVD and or internet backup (encrypted in transit and at rest).
+- Backup your data to external disk, Blu-ray and or online backup (encrypted in transit and at rest).
 At least 2 forms of backup one local and one remote is important.
 Businesses should always have automated and managed backup services to ensure they have an option to recover should an unfortunate situation arise.
 This should be a part of any disaster recovery and business continuity effort.

 - Patch your system.
 Windows (Windows Update), Apple OSX (Systems Update).
 On your personal machines set your systems to auto-update.
 Companies should have some form of patch management in place to actively patch desktops, servers and networking devices.

 - Patch third party applications.
-Most important of these is browsers, email applications, Adobe applications such as Acrobat Reader, Flash and Oracle Java.
-In a business environment patch management should address ALL applications with active effort to patch them on a scheduled basis.
+Most important of these is browsers, email applications, Adobe applications such as Acrobat Reader, etc. In a business environment patch management should address ALL applications with active effort to patch them on a scheduled basis.

 - Least privilege.
 Run as regular user not Administrator/Root.
 Windows (Standard User), OSX (Standard User).
 This simple step will reduce your risks quit a bit.

 - Deploy both software/hardware firewall.
-Most anti-malware suites have a software firewall in them.
+Most anti-malware suites have a software firewall embedded in them.

-Hardware firewalls should always be used at home.
-Options from Netgear, D-Link, are inexpensive and generally effective.
-Many of these offer “content control” or “parental control” features to block objectionable content, etc. Companies should deploy either a Next Gen Firewall, UTM or proxy solution to filter out known phishing and malware.
+Hardware firewalls should always be used at home, especially for those WFH (Work From Home).
+Options from Netgear, D-Link, Linksys are inexpensive and generally effective.
+Many of these offer “content control” or “parental control” features to block objectionable content, etc. Companies should deploy either a Next Gen Firewall, UTM solution to filter out known phishing, ransomware and malware in general.